Gre-mie/fight_game/README.md

 # About

-This project was made as a submission to [Boot.dev Personal Project]() --need link
+This project was made as a submission to [Boot.dev Personal Project](https://www.boot.dev/courses/build-personal-project-1)

 Pick options from a menu to battle enemies until theres none left.